-This Environmental Management and Construction Plan (EM&CP) has been developed to facilitate construction, operation and maintenance of the Facility in accordance with the terms and conditions of the Certificate issued by the PSC on January 18, 2013, and the documents listed above.
-Certificate Conditions (CCs) 6 and 7 allow the creation of segmented EM&CPs to be developed in accordance with CCs 145 through 164 (as applicable) and the Environmental Management and Construction Plan Guidelines document (EM&CP Guidelines) included as Appendix E to the Certificate.
+This Environmental Management and Construction Plan (EM&CP) has been developed in accordance with the CCs, as outlined in Section 2.0, in particular CCs 6 and 7 which contemplate the creation of segmented EM&CPs developed in accordance with CCs 145 through 164 (as applicable) and the Environmental Management and Construction Plan Guidelines document ("EM&CP Guidelines") included as Appendix E to the Certificate.
 Section 1.1.1 summarizes additional resources used to develop this EM&CP.